 - Toxic mold: Toxic mold spores can grow in poorly ventilated buildings, carpets, and humidifiers.
 Symptoms of exposure include asthmas, sinus irritation, coughing, memory loss, moodiness, and chronic headaches.

 Other toxic chemicals are often found in cleaning solvents, dry cleaning solvents, spray paint, paint removers, dyes, fuel, degreasing compounds, acids, and lubricants.
 Workers whose skin comes into contact with toxic chemicals can also suffer from skin rashes and chemical burns.

 If you suspect that you have been exposed to a dangerous chemical at work, you should:

 - Keep an ongoing journal of the conditions of your job sites, including dates and contact information of employers

 - Report your exposure to your supervisor immediately

 - Gather contact information from any witnesses

-- Seek medical treatment if necessary, and explain to them that you were exposed to a toxic chemical
+- If necessary, seek medical treatment and explain to them that you were exposed to a toxic chemical

 If you have developed a health condition because you were exposed to toxic chemicals at work, our team of trusted Workers’ Compensation lawyers can help you determine whether you are eligible for benefits.
 You have two years from the date of your last exposure or the date you knew your disability was caused by your job to file a claim for Workers’ Compensation.
-For a free consultation, call us at 866-957-5237 or contact us online today.
-We proudly serve clients throughout New Jersey, including Monmouth, Middlesex and Ocean Counties.
+For a free consultation, Contact Shebell & Shebell today.